SeaIce-Math/SubZero/contributing.md

 ## Creating issues

-The simplest way to contribute to Oceananigans is to create or comment on issues and discussions.
+The simplest way to contribute to SubZero is to create or comment on issues and discussions.

 The most useful bug reports:

-* Provide an explicit code snippet --- not just a link --- that reproduces the bug in the latest tagged version of Oceananigans.
+* Provide an explicit code snippet --- not just a link --- that reproduces the bug in the latest tagged version of SubZero.
 This is sometimes called the ["minimal working example"](https://en.wikipedia.org/wiki/Minimal_working_example).
 Reducing bug-producing code to a minimal example can dramatically decrease the time it takes to resolve an issue.

 * Paste the _entire_ error received when running the code snippet, even if it's unbelievably long.